ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 ### Online Editor

-All Online Editor front-end code and assets (such as JS, CSS, fonts, etc.) have been moved from `ezplatform-admin-ui` to `ezplatform-richtext`.
+All Online Editor front-end code and assets (such as JS, CSS, or fonts) have been moved from `ezplatform-admin-ui` to `ezplatform-richtext`.

 ### Adding new tabs in the back office